symphonists/symql/README.markdown

 * `RETURN_ENTRY_OBJECTS` returns an array of Entry objects, useful for further processing

 ## Known issues
-* SymQL should really be a static class.
-Need to think how it maintains $context without something like DatabaseManpultor's "associateParent" ugliness
 * serialising XMLElement into an array doesn't produce a very clean array

 ## Changelog

+* 0.3, 07 December 2009
+	* SymQL is now a static class

 * 0.2, 07 December 2009
 	* changed `count` to `select:count` to avoid naming conflicts